top of page

 Hilly running demands more force production than flat running - particularly from the quads, glutes, and calves.
 Without hills, structured strength training becomes even more crucial.

-Aim for two focused S&C sessions per week during base and build phases.
+Aim for two focused strength and conditioning sessions per week during base and build phases.
 Strong runners tolerate downhill better, climb efficiently, and recover faster mid-race.

 Treadmill Sessions: Adjustable Hills on Demand

-Modern treadmills offer gradients up to 15% or more, making them an excellent substitute.
+Modern treadmills offer gradients up to 15% or more, making them an excellent substitute for hill training.

 Useful sessions include: